-Alas, Postumus, the fleeting years
+Alas, my Postumus, the fleeting years

-Fall away, nor will piety cause
+Will fall away, nor will piety cause

-Delay to wrinkles or advancing
+Delay to wrinkles or to advancing

-Old age or indomitable death.
+Old age or to indomitable death.

-Each day you couldn't placate tearless
+Each day, still you couldn't placate tearless

-Pluto, who with his waves imprisons
+Pluto, who with his waves has imprisoned

-Thrice-strong Geryon and Tityos —
+Both thrice-strong Geryon and Tityos —

-Whether we're kings or wretched peasants.
+Whether we are kings or wretched peasants.

-And the inconstant disturbances
+And the mercurial disturbances

-That course the roaring Adriatic —
+That course across the Adriatic Sea —

-The south wind, harmful to our bodies.
+The south wind, so harmful to our bodies.

-We must see the wandering, sluggish
+We needs must see the wandering, sluggish

-Cocytos — the infamous offspring
+Cocytos and the infamous offspring

-Of Danaus — the son of Aeolus:
+Of Danaus and the son of Aeolus:

 Sisyphus damned to his ceaseless toil.

-You tend will follow you, its short-lived
+That you tend will follow you, its short-lived

-Master, except the hated cypress.
+Master, except the reviled cypress.

-A worthier heir will drink the wine
+A worthier heir will guzzle the wine

-Drench the pavement with your best — more fine
+Will drench the pavement with your best — more fine

 Than that on which the highest priests do feast.